Fantasy NASCAR Racing: Our Picks For Sunday’s O’Reilly Auto Parts 500

-The Monster Energy NASCAR Cup Series is heading back out west, as drivers are set to compete in Sunday’s O’Reilly Auto Parts 500 at Texas Motor Speedway.
+The Monster Energy NASCAR Cup Series is heading South, as drivers are set to compete in Sunday’s O’Reilly Auto Parts 500 at Texas Motor Speedway.

-Following a stop at Martinsville Raceway, things hopefully will get back to normal Sunday, as short tracks such as Martinsville can make life difficult for fantasy players.
-Brad Keselowski is coming off his second win of the 2017 season, the only driver thus with multiple victories.
+Following a stop at Martinsville Speedway, where anything can happen, fantasy players likely will have an easier time setting their lineups for Sunday.
+Brad Keselowski is coming off his second win of the 2017 season, the only driver with multiple victories thus far.
 There have been a lot of surprises and disappointments so far, which can make setting your lineups a bit of a headache.

 You might have a budget, or you might have a limit to the amount of times you can pick a given driver.
-Whatever your league’s format, we’ve got you covered in determining who to ride with Sunday, and who to stay away from.
+Whatever your league’s format, we’ve got you covered in determining which drivers to give seats to Sunday, and which ones to stay away from.

 Must pick: Kyle Busch